deepan/deepan.github.com/_posts/2013-07-16-how-to-retain-your-star-developers.md

 ---
 layout: page
-title: How to retain your star developers !
+title: How to retain your star developers!
 date: 2013-07-16 12:25:00
 ---